DevCaioSouza/responsive-blog-light-dark-themes/README.md

 from what are the best external resources such as icons or libraries to the code itself. <br>
 <br>
 As i previously stated, my main goal here is to learn the entire process of the development of such web pages,<br>
-so even though this is not a project of mine, i guarantee you that any of those code lines (except for the root ones because it'd take too long and there's nothing to learn about that)<br>
-were copied and pasted on this repo.
+so even though this is not a project of mine, i guarantee you that any of those code lines (except for the root ones because it'd take too long and there's nothing to learn about that) were copied and pasted on this repo.

 Project is still under construction.
 Thank you for your patience.